Adelaide Botanic Garden: Research publication

 The State Herbarium of South Australia publishes an open-access, peer-reviewed scientific journal on behalf of the Board of the Botanic Gardens and State Herbarium, Swainsona (2017-, Volume 30-).
 This was previously published as Journal of the Adelaide Botanic Gardens (1976-2016, Volumes 1-29).
 The journal has a focus on Australasian taxa.

 New expansions

 The demolition of a couple of non-heritage buildings in the old Royal Adelaide Hospital site has meant that parts of the garden need to be blocked for safety reasons.

+Tram stop

+There is a stop on the Glenelg tram line on North Terrace outside the Botanic Garden.
+This is the last stop on the BTANIC line, which runs to the Adelaide Entertainment Centre, and trips are free on this line.

+In popular culture

+The Adelaide Botanic Garden features in the 2023 film Emotion Is Dead, written and directed by Pete Williams.